syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 wheelEffect.Subtype = EffectSubtype.Wheel4;

-//Saves the Presentation to the file system.
+//Saves the Presentation to the file system

 pptxDoc.Save("Result.pptx");